 - (1) Excludes debt service on the City's Unlimited Tax General Obligation Bonds, which are secured by ad valorem taxes on property within the City.
-Totals may not sum due to rounding. - (2) Includes Limited Tax Revenue Bonds paid from General Fund sources, Limited Tax Housing Revenue Bonds and Portland International Raceway loan.
-Includes the City's planned sale of Limited Tax Revenue Bonds, 2011 Series B, which is expected to close on December 15, 2011.
-Preliminary, subject to change. - (3) Reflects General Fund portion of the Limited Tax Pension Obligation Revenue Bonds, 1999 Series C, D & E. Amounts shown include projected debt service on the variable rate 1999 Series D & E Bonds and are subject to change. - (4) Actual debt service may differ substantially from schedule above due to optional and mandatory redemption provisions.
-Includes debt service on the 2011 Series A Bonds. - (5) Bonds are expected to be paid from Arena Project revenues. - (6) Reflects non-General Fund portion of the Limited Tax Pension Obligation Revenue Bonds, 1999 Series C, D & E. A portion of the debt service on the bonds is expected to be paid from capitalized interest.
+Totals may not sum due to rounding. - (2) Includes Limited Tax Revenue Bonds paid from General Fund sources, Limited Tax Housing Revenue Bonds and Portland International Raceway loan. - (3) Reflects General Fund portion of the Limited Tax Pension Obligation Revenue Bonds, 1999 Series C, D & E. Amounts shown include projected debt service on the variable rate 1999 Series D & E Bonds and are subject to change. - (4) Actual debt service may differ substantially from schedule above due to optional and mandatory redemption provisions. - (5) Bonds are expected to be paid from Arena Project revenues. - (6) Reflects non-General Fund portion of the Limited Tax Pension Obligation Revenue Bonds, 1999 Series C, D & E. A portion of the debt service on the bonds is expected to be paid from capitalized interest.
 Amounts shown include projected debt service on the variable rate 1999 Series D & E Bonds (auction rate securities) and are subject to change. - (7) Includes debt service on bonds issued for the Central City Streetcar Project, Convention Center Expansion Project, Portland Mall Revitalization Project, and improvements to the Portland Center for the Performing Arts ("PCPA") and Civic Stadium.
 The Central City Streetcar bonds are expected to be paid from parking facility and meter revenues.
 Bonds issued for Convention Center expansion, PCPA, and Civic Stadium will be repaid in whole or in part from transient lodging tax and vehicle rental tax surcharges imposed by Multnomah County.
 Bonds issued for Portland Mall Revitalization Project expected to be repaid with meter revenues.
 Also includes bonds for South Waterfront projects and excludes a \$325,000 Oregon Economic Community Development loan for the Brookside project paid from sewer revenues.
+Also includes debt service on the 2012 Series A Bonds, which are expected to be repaid with Spectator Facilities Fund revenues.